 Topgolf is a fun, social event that many fraternities turn to for fundraising.
 Topgolf differs from regular golf in several ways.
 Topgolf is an inside event where bays are generally climate-controlled.
 With Topgolf, golf balls are microchipped and hit against dartboard-like targets, where scoring a bullseye gets you the most points.
 Participants pay to play with part of the proceeds going to the frat.

 Miniature Golf Tournaments

-The great thing about mini golf is that anyone can play… and it only takes a couple hours, rather than an entire day on the golf course.
-Hosting a charity mini-golf tournament is a great fundraising activity for fraternities and other college organizations.
-Just like a regular charity golf tournament, a mini golf event is fun, encourages team-building, and can bring in a great deal of funds.
+The great thing about mini-golf is that almost anyone can play, and it only takes a couple of hours rather than an entire day on the golf course.
+Hosting a charity mini-golf tournament is a great fundraising activity for fraternities and college organizations.
+Like a regular charity golf tournament, a mini-golf event is fun, encourages team-building, and can bring in a lot of funds for your fraternity.

 Other Fraternity Fundraising Event Ideas

 For this fraternity fundraising event, brothers are auctioned off to raise money.
 To be successful with this type of fundraiser, you’ll want to draw in a big crowd so there will be plenty of bidders.
 See if you can use the school auditorium to showcase your frat brothers on stage.
 Make the atmosphere fun and energetic.
 Explain what activities the “rented” fraternity brothers can do, such as cooking, cleaning, helping with homework, washing a car, running errands, and more.
 Of course, chores must be legal and within school policies – i.e., no asking someone to take a test for you and no underage drinking.
 Now here’s where the fun part comes in.
 Music plays, and each frat brother struts out and tries to win the audience’s admiration.
 Then line them all up on stage and start the bidding.